It seems like stablecoins are everywhere in the crypto conversation lately.

 State of stablecoins

 - Fiat-collateralized: This is the crypto version that most closely resembles the traditional currency peg outlined above.
 Because of its familiarity, it’s been the style of stablecoin that’s been the longest in development.
-The most recent project that has gained a lot of attention in the crypto space is Tether, which is backed by US Dollars.
+The most recent project that has gained a lot of attention in the crypto space is Tether, which is backed by US dollars.
 The advantage of a fiat-backed crypto stablecoin is that moving traditional assets into cryptocurrencies becomes easier.
-Also getting things like paychecks, or taking out a loan in crypto might be more straightforward with a fiat peg.
-The disadvantage is that fiat-backed stablecoins are generally susceptible to centralization, and require some kind of accounting system or treasury that is so far similar to traditional banks and finance.
+Also, things like paychecks, or taking out a loan in crypto might be more straightforward with a fiat peg.
+The disadvantage is that fiat-backed stablecoins are generally susceptible to centralization, and require some kind of accounting system or treasury similar to traditional banks and finance.

 - Crypto-collateralized: Crypto-backed stablecoins use pools of cryptocurrency to help provide the backing required to maintain price stability.
-The advantage of using other crypto as collateral is that the system is programmable because it is based on digital assets, so moving value is all computer code-based.
+The advantage of using other cryptocurrenices as collateral is that the system is programmable because it is based on computer code.
 The disadvantage is that crypto-backed systems are not as insulated from market fluctuations as fiat-backed systems.

 The stablecoin challenge